aws-samples/prometheus-for-ecs/deploy-prometheus/README.md

 source env.sh
 ```

-Create the ECS task and task execution roles and the relevant IAM policies.
+Create the ECS task role, task execution roles and the relevant IAM policies.
 ```
 source iam.sh
 ```

-Create a service discovery namespace and service registries under AWS Cloud Map
+Create a service discovery namespace and service registries under AWS Cloud Map.
+The ECS tasks that you will deploy will register themselves in these service registries upon launch.
 ```
 source cloudmap.sh
 ```